South Bend, Indiana minor league baseball history: Central League 1903–1912

-The 1909 South Bend Greens placed 6th in the Central League, managed by Angus Grant.
+The 1909 South Bend Greens placed sixth in the Central League, managed by Angus Grant.
 The Greens had a record of 64–72.
 South Bend finished 20.5 games behind the league champion Wheeling Stooges.
 Baseball Hall of Fame member Max Carey made his professional debut for South Bend, as a 19-year–old.
 Carey hit .158, playing in 48 games.

 The South Bend Bronchos won the 1910 Central League Championship.
-With a regular season record of 88–50, South Bend finished 1st in the standings under managers Ed Wheeler and Midge Craven.
-South Bend finished 8.5 games ahead of the 2nd place Fort Wayne Billikens in the final league standings.
-Baseball Hall of Famer Max Carey hit .293, with 36 stolen bases for the 1910 Bronchos championship team.
+With a regular season record of 88–50, South Bend finished first in the standings under managers Ed Wheeler and Midge Craven.
+South Bend finished 8.5 games ahead of the second place Fort Wayne Billikens in the final league standings.
+Baseball Hall of Famer Max Carey remained with South Bend for a second season and hit .293, with 36 stolen bases for the 1910 Bronchos championship team.

 South Bend hosted two separate teams in the 1911 Central League.
 The South Bend team began the 1911 season as the South Bend Benders.
 On July 13, 1911, the South Bend Benders then moved to Grand Rapids, Michigan, where they became the Grand Rapids Grads.
-The South Bend/Grand Rapids team was 42–36 in South Bend and finished 73–61 overall, placing 4th in the Central League.
+The South Bend/Grand Rapids team was 42–36 in South Bend and finished 73–61 overall, placing fourth in the Central League.
 Their manager in both locations was Ed Smith.

 The second South Bend team of 1911 was the South Bend Bux, also playing in the Central League.
 On August 11, 1911, the Evansville Strikers moved to South Bend with a 54–54 record.
 The Evansville/South Bend team finished with an overall record of 62–72.
-The Bux finished in 5th place. playing under managers Harry Arndt and the returning Angus Grant.
+The Bux finished in fifth place. playing under managers Harry Arndt and the returning Angus Grant.

 South Bend remained in the 1912 Central League, returning to the South Bend "Benders" moniker.
 On the field, the team placed last in the 12–team Central League, after the league had expanded.
-South Bend ended the season with a record of 41–88, finishing 36.0 games behind the 1st Place Fort Wayne Railroaders.
+South Bend ended the season with a record of 41–88, finishing 36.0 games behind the first Place Fort Wayne Railroaders.
 The South Bend franchise folded after the season and did not return to the 1913 Central League.